lng205/ringmaster/notes.md

 - Use `extern "C" {}` to include C code in C++.
     - C++ code include extra information in the function name for overloading, which is not present in C.
     - The compiler will automatically add this to standard C libraries.
+- Use lock_gard<mutex> to automatically unlock the mutex when the lock_guard goes out of scope.

 ### Ringmaster